jfro/butteredurls/README.md

 ### v1.1

 Buttered URLs is a Lessn [fork](http://github.com/jfro/butteredurls) by [Jeremy Knope](http://buttered-cat.com/).
-Buttered URLs added logging, custom URLs, migration mechanism, and support for more database types.
+Buttered URLs added logging, custom URLs, a migration mechanism, and support for more database types.

 ### v2.0